 a.
 Any remaining service projects should be noted, especially if any will be done during the school break.

 b.
 Announce the next club meeting time and place — if they have been determined.

 6. Additional resources

 a.
-Continue developing your skills with the Global Leadership Certificate pilot program.
+Continue developing your skills with the Global Leadership Certificate program.
 These courses will walk members through videos, assessments, resources and activities to help you grow leadership skills and stand out as a candidate for colleges, trade schools and employers.

 b.
 Grow as a Key Club member by attending the biggest Key Club event of the year — the annual Key Club International convention.
 Held every summer, the convention is an opportunity to learn from other members, hear amazing speakers, train for leadership positions, conduct service projects and have an amazing time.
 Go to the convention webpage for more information.